ldb477/STC/README.md

 To Play:

-- Install the required libraries
+- Install the required libraries (latests should work)
 - Get an API key from OpenAI (you can get one with a free trial) and enter it into the top of __main__ where it says YOUR_API_KEY.
 If you want to use Cohere you can, you will need to comment out OpenAI code and comment in Cohere code.
-The Cohere values are not as dialed in, so results may vary.
+The Cohere parameters are not as dialed in, so results may vary.
 - Make sure you have speakers and a microphone
 - Run the program
 - When the blank window pops up, press and hold down the space bar to talk